AhmedSharkawy1/AI-Student-Ticketing-System/README.md

 # AI University Ticketing System

-A smart university ticketing system that uses the Google Gemini API to automatically classify complaints, generate actionable recommendations, and streamline issue resolution for students and staff.
+A smart, fullstack university ticketing system that uses a hybrid AI approach—leveraging both a local, fine-tuned BERT model and the Google Gemini API—to automatically classify complaints, assign priority, generate actionable recommendations, and streamline issue resolution for students and staff.

 ## ✨ Core Features

 *   **Role-Based Access Control**: Separate, tailored dashboards and functionalities for **Students** and **Department Staff**.
-*   **Secure Authentication**: A robust backend using JSON Web Tokens (JWT) for secure login and session management, with all passwords securely hashed using bcrypt.
+*   **Secure JWT Authentication**: A robust backend using JSON Web Tokens (JWT) for secure login and session management, with all user passwords securely hashed using `bcryptjs`.
+*   **Hybrid AI Department Routing**: As a student types their complaint, a lightweight, on-server `BertForSequenceClassification` model provides instant classification to suggest the correct department, with a seamless fallback to the Gemini API for guaranteed uptime.
 *   **AI-Powered Priority Assignment**: When a new complaint is submitted, the Gemini AI automatically analyzes the text to assign a priority level (`Urgent`, `High`, `Medium`, `Low`), ensuring critical issues are addressed first.
-*   **AI-Powered Department Routing**: As a student types their complaint, a Gemini-powered AI analyzes the text in real-time to suggest the most appropriate department, reducing misrouted tickets.
 *   **AI-Powered Solution Generation**: Department staff can instantly generate well-written, empathetic solution drafts in the same language as the complaint (e.g., Arabic or English), significantly speeding up response times.
 *   **AI-Powered Student Guidance**: After a ticket is resolved, students can get AI-generated advice on whether the provided solution is adequate or if they should consider reopening the ticket.
 *   **Comprehensive Ticket Management**: